ilanschnell/bitarray/README.rst

 ``huffman_code(dict, /, endian=None)`` -> dict
-   Given a frequency map, a dictionary mapping symbols to their frequency, calculate the Huffman code, i.e. a dict mapping those symbols to bitarrays (with given bit-endianness).
+   Given a frequency map, a dictionary mapping symbols to their frequency, calculate the Huffman code, i.e. a dict mapping those symbols to frozenbitarrays (with given bit-endianness).
 Note that the symbols are not limited to being strings.
 Symbols may be any hashable object.

+   New in version 3.10: return a codedict mapping to frozenbitarrays

 ``int2ba(int, /, length=None, endian=None, signed=False)`` -> bitarray